OBDS-Training/Help/content/en/docs/prologue/introduction.md

 {{< alert icon="👉" text="The MRC WIMM CCB services are available to members of staff and close collaborators." />}}

-Apply for an account on the [CCB Account and Support →](https://www.imm.ox.ac.uk/research/units-and-centres/mrc-wimm-centre-for-computational-biology/ccb-account) page.
+Apply for an account on the [CCB Account and Support →][ccb-account-support] page.

 ## Go further